lsaravia/meweasmo/README.md

 [![DOI](https://zenodo.org/badge/130283899.svg)](https://zenodo.org/badge/latestdoi/130283899)

 This package simulates the assembly of ecological networks from a regional metaweb.
-It uses a generalized Lotka-Volterra stochastic model.
-Species can migrate from the meta-web and establish the ecological interactions specified in the metaweb.
+Two main models are implemented; first the trophic theory of island biogeography \[2\] with the adition that secondary extinctions are not fixed but happen with a defined probability.
+Second a generalized Lotka-Volterra stochastic model.
+Species can migrate from the metaweb and establish the ecological interactions specified in the metaweb.

 License: MIT